Exploring twist-3 chiral even generalized parton distributions of light sea quarks in the proton using the light front model: Result and Discussion

-We have analytically solved GPDs within our model using the overlap representation presented in equations (26)-(29).
-Since $\xi=0$, we have investigated the GPDs as a function of $x$ and $-t$.
-In our calculation we have found that $\Tilde{E}_{2T},\Tilde{H}_{2T}^{\prime},E_{2T}^{\prime}$ and $H_{2T}^{\prime}$ are non-zero and all other chiral even GPDs are zero, which is consistent with \cite{zhang2024twist}.
+We solved chiral even GPDs within our model using the overlap representation presented in equations \eqref{GPD1}-\eqref{GPD4}.
+Since $\xi=0$, we have investigated the GPDs as a function of $x$ and $\boldsymbol{\Delta}_T$.
+In our calculation, we have found that $x\tilde{E}_{2T},x\tilde{H}_{2T}^{\prime},xE_{2T}^{\prime}$ and $xH_{2T}^{\prime}$ are non-zero and all other chiral even GPDs are zero, which is consistent with \cite{zhang2024twist}.